Jabbs19/python-k8s/README.md

 Has a few different functions in there right now.
 A watcher, which will watch for image pull events.
 A similar funtioning one that will just list all, but I believe that "watch" actually scoops up history too (up to hour?).

 Also has a listImagesInAllCurrentPods(), which will get multiple containers in a pod, and get the date they were "running" even if thats no longer stored in API resources.
+Right now, just change the function in main() to change what it does.

 ## **Installation**